Veteran Homelessness Facts

 World War II vet

-The vast majority of homeless veterans are single and come from poor, disadvantaged communities.
-45% suffer from mental illness, 70% suffer from substance abuse problems, and many from dual diagnosis (which is defined as a person struggling with both mental illness and a substance abuse problem).
-They have served in World War II, Korean War, Cold War, Vietnam War, Grenada, Panama, Lebanon, Operation Enduring Freedom (Afghanistan), Operation Iraqi Freedom, or the military's anti-drug cultivation efforts in South America.
-47% of them served during the Vietnam Era, more than 67% served our country for at least three years, and 33% were stationed in a war zone.
+The vast majority of homeless veterans (96%) are single males from poor, disadvantaged communities.
+Homeless veterans have served in World War II, Korean War, Cold War, Vietnam War, Grenada, Panama, Lebanon, Operation Enduring Freedom (Afghanistan), Operation Iraqi Freedom, and the military's anti-drug cultivation efforts in South America.

-26% of the U.S. homeless population is veterans.
-In 2007, the Department of Veteran Affairs (VA) estimated that on any given night there were 154,000 homeless veterans in the United States.
-Many more veterans–an estimated 336,627 experience homelessness over the course of the year.
+While only 8% of Americans can claim veteran status, 17% of our homeless population is made up of veterans.
+In 2010, the Department of Veteran Affairs (VA) estimated that on any given night there were 76,000 homeless veterans sleeping on American streets.

 What is the primary cause of veteran homelessness?